ricCap/FADS/demo/README.md

 ## Run

-> **Note that the system takes ~10m to spin up and to serve the custom metrics at custom.metrics.k8s.io**
+> **Note that the system takes ~10-15m to spin up and to serve the custom metrics at custom.metrics.k8s.io**

-Depending on what you chose above, run either `./setup-helm.sh` or `./setup-kube-prometheus.sh`.
-The interactive command `watch kubectl get po -A` is run at the end of both scripts, allowing you to check the system starting up.
+Depending on what you chose above, run either `make deploy-helm` or `make deploy-kube-prometheus`.
+The interactive command `watch kubectl get po -A` is run at the end of both scripts, allowing you to watch the system starting up.
 Please wait till all pods enter the Running state before moving to the test phase.

 Here we give a brief description of what the two scripts do: